 If you’re going to test out a better burger, Texas isn’t a bad place to start.

 The key word, it now appears, is start.
-McDonald’s replaced frozen patties with fresh ones at 14 Dallas-Forth Worth restaurants last spring before expanding the trial to 75 Oklahoma units in November.
+McDonald’s replaced frozen patties with fresh ones at 14 Dallas-Fort Worth restaurants last spring before expanding the trial to 75 Oklahoma units in November.

 This included the Quarter Pounder with cheese, the Double Quarter Pounder with cheese, the Bacon Clubhouse Burger, and the Quarter Pounder Deluxe.